Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 WHERE part_no = '11400zn'
 ```

-In contrast, the test report for a battery has detailed data on the performance of the battery after it is assembled but before it goes into the vehicle:
+In contrast, look at the detailed data on the performance of the battery after it is assembled, but before it goes into the vehicle:

 ```sql